6 OpenStack Deployment tools that are awesome for your project

 Having said that, I think that the most crucial point is that OpenStack is more than just a product; it is a completely diverse ecosystem with strong foundations behind it.
 As such, it should not be measured as run-of-the-mill product software.
 What does this mean and how does why does this make a difference to the end user?When there is a common baseline of infrastructure, it's much easier for an entire industry to plug into it and support it individually.
 This applies to all of the layers of the stack, starting from storage and network through more high-level services such as big data services and even analytics.

 One of the advantages of OpenStack is that it is designed for horizontal scalability, so you can easily add new Compute, Network, and Storage resources to grow your cloud over time.

 A critical part of a cloud's scalability is the amount of effort that it takes to run your cloud.
 To minimize the operational cost of running your cloud, setup and use an automated deployment and configuration infrastructure with a configuration management system.

 An automated deployment system installs and configures operating systems on new servers, without intervention, after the absolute minimum amount of manual work, including physical racking, MAC-to-IP assignment, and power configuration.

-Now that we’ve seen what OpenStack cloud entails, it is time to consider the next question: What exactly is your requirement with respect to deployment models and tool considerations.
-The three most popular deployment models are on premise distribution, hosted private cloud and OpenStack as a service.
-Currently, the hosted private cloud model is gaining favour among enterprises as the control over the actual infrastructure provides a much needed competitive edge while also providing flexibility over size of the cloud.
+Now that we’ve seen what OpenStack cloud entails, it is time to consider the next question: What exactly is your requirement with respect to deployment models and tool considerations?
+The three most popular deployment models are on-premise distribution, hosted private cloud, and OpenStack as a service.
+Currently, the hosted private cloud model is gaining favor among enterprises as the control over the actual infrastructure provides a much-needed competitive edge while also providing flexibility over the size of the cloud.